Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 #.
 All public datasets should have consistent +ve or -ve signs for depth to water above or below ground level.
 Ideally this would be a national standard, but minimally should be an organisational standard and documented.
 #.
 All public datasets should have a consistent way of specifying the elevation of the measuring point.
 This could be as simple as a GPS elevation, but minimally should be documented.

 Additionally, we would like to commend the NZGD for their work in providing a national database of geotechnical data.
-The dataset was of enormous value to this project, particularly in data sparce regions; however our use case may have been beyond the expected purpose of the NZGD.
+The dataset was of enormous value to this project, particularly in data sparse regions; however our use case may have been beyond the expected purpose of the NZGD.
 Specifically, we often found significantly conflicting data points in close proximity.
 Based on our analysis, we suspect that these discrepancies likely stem from variations in the drilling locations, such as greenfield sites versus foundation pits.
 The NZGD could significantly improve their database for shallow groundwater hazard management by:

 #.
 Included a field to specify whether measurements at a point are relative to the average surrounding land surface or taken in foundation excavations.
 #.
 Include and possibly mandate the provision of GPS elevation data for the depth to water measuring point and/or a measured distance between the measuring point and the general surrounding ground surface (e.g. depth of foundation excavation).